HMS-opplæring | Helse, miljø og sikkerhet - Ansatt

 • Basic HSE training for safety delegates and members/deputies of WEC and LWEC

-The training is mandatory for new safety delegates and members/deputies of WEC/LWEC who have not already completed corresponding training.
+Basic training HSE is mandatory for new safety delegates and members/deputies of AMU/LAMU who have not previously completed equivalent training.

-Employees who need HSE training in their work may also attend the course.
-In this case a confirmation from the manager is required.
+Other employees who need it in their work can also access the course.
+Then a confirmation from the manager is needed

 • Other HSE training